Central Michigan University

 Nearby Top Colleges

-Here are some notable universities near Central Michigan University:
+Here are some prominent universities surrounding Central Michigan University:

-University of Michigan-Ann Arbor - Ranked 21st in the 2025 US News, this prestigious university is known for its strong research programs and vibrant campus life.
+University of Michigan-Ann Arbor - Ranked 21st in the 2025 US News rankings, it is a leading public research university known for its strong academic programs and vibrant campus life.

-Michigan State University - With a ranking of 63, this comprehensive university offers a wide range of undergraduate and graduate programs and is particularly renowned for its agriculture and engineering disciplines.
+Michigan State University - With a ranking of 63, this comprehensive public university offers a diverse array of undergraduate and graduate programs and is well-regarded for its research initiatives.

-Kalamazoo College - A highly regarded liberal arts college ranked 69th, known for its strong emphasis on experiential learning and study abroad programs.
+Kalamazoo College - A top-ranked liberal arts college at 69th position, it is known for its rigorous academics and emphasis on experiential learning.

 Campus Safety